-Open Dental is CDAnet certified and ready for use in all Canadian offices.
+Open Dental is CCDWS, CDAnet, CDHAnet(TM) certified/approved and ready for use in all Canadian dental and hygiene offices.

 To see the Canadian features, set the Region and Language on your computer to English Canadian or French Canadian before opening Open Dental.